ADA-research/Sparkle/README.md

 ### venv

 Sparkle can also be installed as a standalone package using Pip.
 We recommend creating a new virtual environment with [venv](https://docs.python.org/3/library/venv.html) before to ensure no clashes between dependencies occur.
-Note that when creating a new venv, Sparkle needs Python 3.10 to run.
+Note that when creating a new venv, Sparkle needs Python 3.10 to run, so create your virtual environment with this Python version active

 To install Sparkle in the virtual environment simply type: